2023 Virtual National Conference on Work & Cancer Speakers

 Rebecca V. Nellis, MPP

-Rebecca V. Nellis is the Executive Director of Cancer and Careers.
+Rebecca V. Nellis, MPP is the Executive Director of Cancer and Careers.
 Since 2004 she has helped evolve the organization from early concept to national prominence.
 Rebecca oversees CAC’s programming and fundraising strategies to ensure long-term growth and sustainability.
-Under her leadership, the organization’s services transform the everyday lives of survivors, while promoting lasting, systemic change for tomorrow’s workplace.
+Under her leadership, the organization’s services transform the everyday lives of survivors while promoting lasting, systemic change for tomorrow’s workplace.

-As an expert on cancer-workplace issues, she travels the country presenting at national conferences, leading hospitals and community events about the intersection of life, work and cancer.
-She has been an invited speaker for the American Public Health Association, the Association of Oncology Social Workers, the National Business Group on Health and 2018’s South by Southwest Conference, among others.
+Featured in The Washington Post, Philadelphia Inquirer, Women’s Health and on the TODAY show, Rebecca is a subject-matter expert on cancer–workplace issues.
+She travels the country presenting at national conferences, leading hospitals and community events about the intersection of life, work and cancer.
+She has been an invited speaker for the American Public Health Association, the Association of Oncology Social Workers, the National Business Group on Health and South by Southwest, among others.

-Over the years, Rebecca has launched many of CAC’s breakthrough initiatives, such as the National and Regional Conferences on Work & Cancer, accredited trainings for healthcare professionals and library of Spanish-language resources.
-As an active member of the cancer community, she has served on numerous committees and working groups, including for Workplace Transitions for People Touched by Cancer and “Women at Work: Multi-Ethnic Comparison of Cancer Survivors with Low-Status Jobs,” at the University of South Florida.
+Over the years, Rebecca has launched many of Cancer and Careers’ signature programs and services, including the National and Regional Conferences on Work & Cancer, In-Service Trainings for Healthcare Professionals and Financial Assistance and Technology Access Grants.
+As an active member of the cancer community, she has served on numerous committees and working groups.
+Currently, she is on the steering committee for Workplace Transitions for People Touched by Cancer.

 Rebecca holds a Bachelor of Fine Arts degree from New York University and a Master of Public Policy degree from Georgetown University.
 Her graduate thesis was entitled “Implications of Cancer Survivorship on Financial Assets, Work Productivity and Employment Circumstances.”